 Washington State Scenic Bikeways

-Parks is in the process of developing a statewide Scenic Bikeways program.
-Our management of the program includes overseeing the route nomination and implementation process.
-The Washington State Parks and Recreation Commission is the decision-making group with authority to officially designate a proposed route as a Scenic Bikeway.
+State Parks has completed the development for the new statewide Scenic Bikeways pilot program.
+Our management of the program includes overseeing the route nomination, evaluation, and designation process, as well as coordinating the implementation of Scenic Bikeway routes with partners and stakeholders.
+The Washington State Parks and Recreation Commission is the decision-making group with authority to designate a proposed route as a Scenic Bikeway.

 Designating a Scenic Bikeway

 Any individual may nominate a route using an online form.
-Routes should be contiguous, fully constructed and be comfortable places to ride bikes.
+Routes must be contiguous, fully constructed and be pleasant routes for riding bikes.
 Nominations will require a map of the proposed route, information on how to access the route, photos and a description of the scenic, cultural, historic and/or recreational value of that route.
+Nominations will be open from October 1-November 30, 2025 and can be accessed by clicking this link

-Proponents of selected routes will make presentations to Parks staff, advisory task force members and local experts with knowledge of the proposed route’s area.
-Presentations will be approximately 10-20 minutes long and held virtually.
+Proponents of selected routes will make presentations to State Parks staff and advisory task force members.
+Presentations will be 20 minutes long with 10 minutes reserved for questions and answers; all presentations will be held virtually.
+This step will take place in March 2026.

-The proposed route(s) will be presented to the Washington State Parks and Recreation Commission for formal action.
+Recommended and thoroughly vetted routes will be presented to the Washington State Parks and Recreation Commission for formal action.
+Initial designations are expected between July-September 2026.

-With Commission approval, Parks staff will carry out the implementation plan.
-This process will repeat as resources are available.
+This route nomination process will repeat as resources are available.

 Task force duties include:

-• Reviewing and discussing draft processes, such as evaluation criteria for route proposals
+• Reviewing and discussing draft processes, such as evaluation criteria for proposed routes

 • Reviewing and evaluating route proposals